How high is the risk of contracting COVID-19 in a stadium? | DW | 29.06.2021

 "Of those, however, most will be English people who will stay in the country; only a few will return to Europe."

-Still, many, such as the chairman of the World Medical Association, Frank Ulrich Montgomery, warn against traveling to London because of the higher risk associated surrounding Euro 2020 beyond actually attending games.
-According to the European Centre for Disease Prevention and Control, just under 36 percent of adult European Union citizens have been fully vaccinated (as of June 28).
+Still, many, such as the chairman of the World Medical Association, Frank Ulrich Montgomery, warn against traveling to London because of the risk associated beyond actually attending games.
+According to the European Centre for Disease Prevention and Control, as of June 28, 2021, just under 36% of adult European Union citizens have been fully vaccinated.

 The World Medical Association believes it would be "irresponsible" for German soccer fans to travel to London to watch the highly anticipated Euro 2020 match against England.
 Follow DW for the latest COVID news.